Previous Post: From Lake Nipigon’s Echo Rock To Waweig Lake

 So What Exactly Was At The POW Camp Location?

 When you think of a POW camp, the image of a heavily guarded compound with elevated guard towers at each corner comes to mind.
-The compound sits in the middle of a cleared area and there is barbed wire everywhere.
-Callan’s POW camp has elements of such a picture.
+The compound would sit in the middle of a cleared area and there is barbed wire everywhere.
+Callan’s POW camp description paints such a picture.
 We read –

 The area once housed a small city of canvas and wood huts stacked tightly a few meters back from the creek and surrounded by triple-layered barbed wire.

-Given that they only found bits of metal and the remains of three log cabins at the site, it is likely that he has imagined something more than what was actually there.
+A small city implies not twenty or thirty but hundreds of POWs.
+Given that Callan only found bits of metal and the remains of three log cabins at the site, his imagination has created something quite different than what was actually there.

 A collection of reminiscences by American and Canadian servicemen stationed at Armstrong after WWII when it was a part of the Pinetree Line of defence helped answer the question of what was at the Wabinosh Lake location.
 (See below for the link.)

-What Callan saw at the site – the remains of three cabins – may be the sum total of the buildings that made up the camp.
-Perhaps they were supplemented by one or two of the buildings on skids mentioned in the Pierre Parent comment above.
-In the end, what was there was almost certainly a temporary logging camp and the POWs had relative freedom to move about.
+What Callan saw at the site – the remains of three cabins – made up the lumber camp when supplemented by one or two of the buildings on skids hauled in place mentioned in the Pierre Parent comment above.
+In the end, what was there was a temporary logging camp where the POWs had relative freedom to move about.

-The two spots on Wabinosh Lake that we visited – the one we camped at and the one we paddled to the next morning – are probably the two sites referred to in the Ontario Parks document, though we did not see the remains of any cabin foundations.
-All we saw was that length of steel cable up from the shore of the point near our campsite.
-Either site could have hosted a temporary logging camp where German prisoners provided the labour.
+The two spots on Wabinosh Lake that we visited – the one we camped at and the one we paddled to the next morning – are probably the two sites referred to in the Ontario Parks That length of steel cable was a left-over of a temporary logging camp where German POWs provided the labour.

-The Castle Creek site mentioned in that same Ontario Parks study – and probably by Callan in his Dazed But Not Confused: Tales of A Wilderness Wanderer – is a third site that may have been used.
-From one year to the next, logging operations may have been shifted from one side of the lake to the other with those buildings on skids hauled over the ice to the cabins whose foundations mentioned by both Callan and other sources.
+The Castle Creek site mentioned in that same Ontario Parks study – and probably by Callan in his Dazed But Not Confused: Tales of A Wilderness Wanderer – is a third site that was used.

 In a sense, we spent our time looking for something that was never there!
 It made for an interesting tangent to what was a multi-faceted canoe trip involving pictographs, logjams, and paddling the big water of Lake Nipigon.
 We’ll be back for more!